 How then do general members of the public appreciate the scientific process?
 Often it is through the popular newspaper or television channel.
 For instance the Daily Express in Britain often has claims about new drugs and treatments making them seem as though they're about to happen in the next year or so.
 When reading deeper into the article you would soon realises that this is not the case.
 What is being talked about is a report of a scientific paper that shows how a particular experiment has succeeded to help a particular type of condition in laboratory conditions or controlled trials.
 Often the predictions made that the effectiveness of the treatments are the newspaper's extrapolations of the scientists evidence.
 There are often not really true but exaggerations, of the findings.

-How is it possible for ordinary people such as myself to understand and believe such reports?
-On one side we have the scientists report which is difficult to understand an on the other we have a newspaper report that is apparently biased in favour of the positive side of the report without detailing the true nature of a scientist view.
+How is it possible for ordinary people such to understand and believe such reports?
+On one side we have the scientists report which is difficult to understand an on the other we have a newspaper report that is apparently biased in favour of the positive side of the report without detailing the true nature of a scientist research.

 To return to exercise at this level, my personal experience, exercise makes me feel good in both mind and body.
-In contrast with when I had periods of reduced to nonexistence exercise my energy levels were lower and my own sense of well-being has not been at its best.
-But if I recounted that to a scientist she would want to know my quantifiable evidence, in other words “what can be measured.”
-And of course because I'm talking from a personal point of view that evidence is not available.
+In contrast with when I had periods of reduced to nonexistence exercise my energy levels were seemed lower and my own sense of well-being has not been at its best.
+But if I recounted that to a scientist she would want to know my quantifiable evidence, in other words “what can be measured."
+I'm talking from a personal point of view and that evidence is not available.

 So my belief from my own evidence is not scientific, just as the newspapers distort scientific evidence and then add their own headlines that distort the scientific facts, my evidence could be argued to be equally invalid.